mvolkmann/blog/src/swift-ui.md

   using the `@ObservedObject` or `@StateObject` property wrapper
 - react to changes published by ViewModels by rebuilding their bodies
-- have a `body` var that rebuilds the view any time data in ViewModels they use changes
+- have a `body` var that rebuilds the view any time there are changes in the data of ViewModels they use
-- can call the `onReceive` method to register a function to be called when new data is received (couldn't get this to work)
+- can call the `onReceive` method to register a function to be called when new data is received (I couldn't get this to work.)

-Any state held in a view using the `@State` property modifier should be transient state such as data related to styling.
 For example, a ViewModel could get the result of a SQL query from the Model and turn it into an array of objects that it publishes to Views.